 Mid-Aged Apple and Cinnamon Baked Oatmeal

 Comforting baked oatmeal studded with tender apple chunks and warm cinnamon, perfect for a wholesome breakfast.
-This american-inspired middle eastern ready in about 55 minutes pairs rolled oats, baking powder, ground cinnamon for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 320 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired middle eastern ready in about 55 minutes combines rolled oats, baking powder, ground cinnamon into a breakfast that fuels the morning without the midday crash — make-ahead-friendly and balanced enough to anchor the first meal of the day.
+Each serving lands at about 320 calories and feeds 6, so it sits comfortably in a weekly breakfast rotation alongside fruit, yogurt, or coffee.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients